The Space of Actions, Partition Metric and Combinatorial Rigidity: Introduction

-\begin{theorem} The distance $\mathrm{pd}$ is a pseudometric on $\mathrm{A }(S)$.
-The zero classes of $\mathrm{pd}$ are exactly the weak equivalence classes and the metric identification of $\mathrm{A}(S)$ with respect to this pseudometric is compact.
-Moreover, the fiber of any invariant random subgroup is compact. \end{theorem}
+For an IRS $\lambda $, let $\mathrm{A}(S,\lambda )$ (the {\bf fiber} of $\lambda $) be the set of actions in $\mathrm{A}(S)$ with IRS $\lambda $. \vi The notion of symbolic dynamics can be extended from free actions to an arbitrary element $f\in \mathrm{A}(S)$ as follows.
+A Borel partition $C:X\rightarrow \{1,\ldots ,k\}$ defines a colored random rooted graph.
+This graph is constructed as the $k$-vertex colored Schreier graph of the action on the orbit of a $\mu $-random point of $X$.
+Applying Hausdorff distance on the set of $k$-Borel partition of $X$ leads to the {\bf partition metric} $\mathrm{pd}(f,g)$. \vi This introduces a third equivalent definition of weak equivalence, complementing those given by Kechris.
+Specifically, two actions \( f \) and \( g \) are weakly equivalent if their partition distance equals zero.

-We call this metric identification the \emph{space of actions modulo weak equivalence}.
-Convergence in this space is called \emph{local-global convergence}.
+\begin{theorem} The function $\mathrm{pd}$ is a pseudometric on $\mathrm{A }(S)$.
+The zero classes of \(\mathrm{pd} \) correspond exactly to the weak equivalence classes.
+Also, the metric identification of \( A(S) \) with this pseudometric is compact.
+Moreover, the fiber $A(S,\lambda)$ of any invariant random subgroup $\lambda$ is compact as well. \end{theorem}

-The notions of partition metric and local-global convergence come from discrete mathematics, more precisely, from graph convergence.
-The notion of partition metric has been introduced by Bollob\'{a}s and Riordan in that setting \cite{Bollobas}, while Hatami, Lov\'{a}sz and Szegedy \cite{HLS} introduced the notion of local-global convergence for sequences of finite graphs of bounded degree and showed that graphings can be chosen as limit objects.
-The graph theoretic analogue of an IRS is a unimodular random network that has been introduced by Aldous and Lyons in \cite{AL}.
+This metric identification is referred to as the space of actions modulo weak equivalence.
+The type of convergence within this space is called {\bf local-global convergence}.

-We can apply the techniques used in the proof of Theorem \ref{keytheorem} to get new results on weak equivalence classes.
+The notions of partition metric and local-global convergence come from graph convergence theory.
+Partition metric has been introduced by Bollob\'{a}s and Riordan in that setting \cite{Bollobas}.
+Hatami, Lov\'{a}sz and Szegedy \cite{HLS} later developed the concept of local-global convergence for sequences of finite graphs with bounded degrees, demonstrating that graphings can serve as limit objects.
+The graph theoretic analogue of an IRS is a unimodular random rooted graph that has been introduced by Aldous and Lyons in \cite{AL}. \vi An intriguing property of the partition metric is that the weak equivalence class of an action approximately satisfying a combinatorial property always contains an action satisfying it exactly.
+We demonstrate this phenomenon on the measurable von Neumann problem.